-Restricted funds comprises the Trust Bursary Fund.
-This fund represents the Trust's contribution primarily to the University's schemes for graduate students and Careers Service bursary schemes for student vacation internships.
+Restricted funds comprise the Trust Bursary Fund.
+This fund represents the Trust's contribution primarily to the University's schemes for graduate students.
+In 2020/21 the restricted fund was used to provide bursaries in support of doctoral students and Covid-relief bursaries for graduate students.